MHA says 'blatant violation' of Covid norms in hill stations, markets; asks states to take action | Law-Order

 - India

-Noting that though the reach of vaccination is increasing considerably, Bhalla emphasised the second wave of Covid is not yet over and there is no room for complacency, hence, everyone must follow Covid-appropriate behaviour.
+Bhalla emphasised the second wave of Covid is not yet over and there is no room for complacency and everyone must follow Covid-appropriate behaviour.

 He said that with the decline in the number of active cases, states and UTs have started reopening economic activities in a gradual manner but the process of relaxing restrictions should be carefully calibrated.